News & Stories

 Repairing instead of postponing

-With the average age of the buildings being 90 years old, these classic brick buildings hold historical significance in Seattle’s changing architectural landscape.
+With the average age of the buildings being 82 years old, these classic brick buildings hold historical significance in Seattle’s changing architectural landscape.
 One of the buildings–the Villa–even earned an Award of Merit from the Washington Trust for Historic Preservation.

-Preserving affordable commercial space
+Preserving commercial space for local small businesses

 Rumba Room is a commercial tenant of Community Roots' building, The Villa.

-We strive to safeguard affordability and rehabilitate buildings.
-This improves the quality of life for residents by providing decent, safe, and affordable housing.
+VillaWe strive to safeguard affordability and rehabilitate buildings.
+That’s why in addition to the $850,000 grant, Community Roots is contributing nearly $250,000 from its repair reserve funds to these improvements.
+This enhances the quality of life for residents by providing decent, safe, and affordable housing.
 Community Roots Housing is leading an ongoing movement toward sustainable preservation.
-Improving existing built resources is not just environmentally friendly; it has a direct impact on the quality of life for the residents of those affordable homes.

 Copyright © 2024 Community Roots Housing Site Map